AGH University of Kraków: Campus

-AGH UST Main Library
+AGH University Main Library

-The Main Library of AGH University of Science and Technology is the largest technical library in Krakow and one of the largest in Poland.
+The Main Library of AGH University is the largest technical library in Krakow and one of the largest in Poland.

 The library was established in the academic year 1921–22 and its initial loci were 18 Loretańska Street and subsequently 7 Smoleńsk Street.
 In 1929, the library collection was transferred to a room within the newly built main building of the Mining Academy at 30 Mickiewicza Avenue.
 In 1938, the book collection amounted to more than 17,000 volumes.
 During World War II, the collection was deposited at the Jagiellonian Library.
 Despite the prohibition introduced by the General Government administration, the books were secretly lent out to MA students and employees.
 After the war, the collection, reduced by 25%, returned to the main building of the academy.

 In 1966, a new free-standing library building was opened, erected due to the efforts of Władysław Piasecki, the library head.
 Since then, the library has begun to develop dynamically.
 As a result of launching new programmes of study at the Mining Academy, the library's book collection grew and its thematic scope broadened.

 In the 1990s, the library underwent digitalisation.
 Between 1996 and 1999, the interior was renovated and in 2010, the façade of the main library building was modernised, and the decision was taken to expand it and completely remodel it.
 The modernised building was made available in 2014.

 Currently, the library collection has more than 900,000 volumes including books, journals, and special items.
 Furthermore, the library's collection, in addition to printed materials, also includes access to Polish and foreign databases, online journals and e-books.

 Laboratories

-The AGH UST has more than 800 laboratories equipped with state-of-the-art apparatus, including the transmission electron microscope Titan Cubed G-2 60-300, devices requiring the so-called clean room conditions, nanotechnology and material nanodiagnostics equipment, a computed tomography scanner to study construction materials, an electron microprobe Jeol SuperProbe JXA-8230 that facilitates the determination of elemental contents from boron to uranium in all kinds of solid substances, mass spectrometers, diffractometers, 3D printers for prototype creation, numerous appliances for environmental tests, microscopes for microstructure parameter analyses and measurements, as well as various types of laboratory installations (including a fully functional production line in the Industry 4.0 Laboratory or a singing Tesla coil in the High Voltage Laboratory).
-The AGH UST has one of the quietest places in Poland – an anechoic chamber, as well as the Experimental Mine, which is unique in Poland and one of the few such research and educational laboratories in Europe, and also serves as a museum.
+The AGH University has more than 800 laboratories equipped with state-of-the-art apparatus, including the transmission electron microscope Titan Cubed G-2 60-300, devices requiring the so-called clean room conditions, nanotechnology and material nanodiagnostics equipment, a computed tomography scanner to study construction materials, an electron microprobe Jeol SuperProbe JXA-8230 that facilitates the determination of elemental contents from boron to uranium in all kinds of solid substances, mass spectrometers, diffractometers, 3D printers for prototype creation, numerous appliances for environmental tests, microscopes for microstructure parameter analyses and measurements, as well as various types of laboratory installations (including a fully functional production line in the Industry 4.0 Laboratory or a singing Tesla coil in the High Voltage Laboratory).
+The AGH University has one of the quietest places in Poland – an anechoic chamber, as well as the Experimental Mine, which is unique in Poland and one of the few such research and educational laboratories in Europe, and also serves as a museum.